nic-dgl104-winter-2024/pattern-library/patterns/MVC/README.md

 ### Data Processing

-The controller processes the incoming request, extracts relevant data, and interacts with the corresponding model file to perform CRUD operations on the database.
+The controller processes the incoming request, extracts relevant data, and interacts with the corresponding model file to perform CRUD(create, read, update and delete) operations on the database.
 For example, when creating a new todo task, the `tasks.js` controller interacts with the `tasksModel.js` model to insert the task data into the database.

 ### Database Interaction